 Geoscientist Kenneth S. Deffeyes, author of "When Oil Peaked" (Hill and Wang, 2010), asserted that peak oil happened on Thanksgiving Day 2005.
 Meanwhile, petroleum geologist Colin Campbell, a founder of the Association for the Study of Peak Oil (ASPO), once estimated that peak oil had occurred around 2010, but his views have shifted somewhat as new data have become available.

 The trouble is, determining when peak oil will occur, if it already has occurred, or if it will happen at all, are all dependent on an ever-changing set of assumptions and variables.

-Foremost among these variables is technology and the role that it plays in oil and energy production.
+Reserves are the known amount of oil that can be extracted given present-day prices and present-day technology, Carroll explained.
+But peak oil also depends on oil prices and available technology.
 For example, hydraulic fracturing, aka fracking, has opened up numerous oil fields in areas that were once considered played out or too costly to develop.

-As a result of expanded fracking production, places like North Dakota — home of the Bakken formation of oil-bearing shale rock — are now experiencing an oil boom, and are likely to shift the global energy picture in dramatic ways over the next decade, Amy Myers Jaffe, an energy analyst at Rice University in Houston, told NPR.
+As a result of expanded fracking production, places like North Dakota — home of the Bakken formation of oil-bearing shale rock — are now experiencing an oil boom, and are likely to shift the global energy picture in dramatic ways over the next decade.

 Oil supply and oil demand

 Demand for fossil fuels is another critical factor in the debate over peak oil.
 Developing countries like China, India and Brazil have become big markets for oil (and other fossil fuels such as coal).
 As these enormous markets expand — and as the global population continues to increase beyond the 7 billion mark — the demand for oil increases.